eebean2/PKit/Error Description.md

     Note:
             This is a VERY rare error usually caused by mistyped code, system outage, or bad system settings.
 Try running your app on another computer?

+1006: Deferred Payment

+    Problem:
+            No problem, user's download/payment/something is deffered.
+Will continue/fail/finish when possible.

+    Solution:
+            Do nothing!
+Really, it's that simple!

+    Note:
+            Yes really, do nothing.
+I'm serious...